Updated April 12, 2025

 Why Are IoT Devices Such a Hot Target for Cybercriminals?

-To understand the risk associated with IoT, you have to look at the hacker perspective.
-They are an opportunistic group, and IoT is a way in the door to an organization’s IT infrastructure.
+To understand the risk associated with IoT, you must look at the hacker perspective.
+Hackers are an opportunistic group, and IoT is a way into an organization’s IT infrastructure.
 Often, these assets on the network have implicit trust designations, and that’s a weakness if standard cyber principles around least privilege, hardening, and segmentation are forgotten.

-You can overlook or make assumptions about the security of a device.
+You can overlook or make assumptions about a device’s security.
 Without a protective shield and regular testing to find vulnerabilities, cybercriminals can penetrate them with attack vectors like command injection or gaining access to API (application programming interface) keys.

 How Prepared Is the Cyber World for IoT Device Attacks?

 There has been increased recognition of the cyber threats of IoT.
-Its robustness depends on the intended use.
+Its robustness depends on its intended use.
 For example, IoT medical device manufacturers must now abide by new cybersecurity standards to achieve clearance from the FDA (Food and Drug Administration).
-It mandates that all medical device regulatory submissions include information regarding four core cybersecurity requirements.
+The FDA mandates that all medical device regulatory submissions include information regarding four core cybersecurity requirements.

 However, even with these new protocols, the threat you have to worry about is what happens when the devices are in the “field” and connected to your network.
 These incidents are steadily rising, with 112 million attacks in 2022 worldwide.
 It was a staggering jump from the year prior, which reported only 60 million.
-The increase is the result of the proliferation of devices and cybercriminals focusing on this segment since it’s often an easy “in” to the network.
+The increase results from the proliferation of devices and cybercriminals focusing on this segment since it’s often an easy “in” to the network.

 So, are most organizations prepared for these attacks?
 There’s no easy answer to this question.
 It depends on many things—an organization’s cybersecurity maturity, the volume of devices, how they are used, and continuous testing and assessment.
 Those who tap firms to perform pen testing of their IoT devices improve their chances of preparation by being proactive.